What are the natural causes of climate change?

 • Eccentricity: Changes in the shape of Earth’s orbit from more circular to more elliptical.
 A more elliptical orbit means Earth experiences more extreme seasonal variations.

 • Axial tilt (Obliquity): The angle of Earth’s axis changes over time.
-When the tilt is greater, summers are hotter, and winters are colder.
+When the tilt is more significant, summers are hotter, and winters are colder.

 • Precession: Earth’s axis wobbles over time, affecting the timing of seasons.